Forkxel/Library-Database-Manager/README.md

         <li>Password - Your password.</li>
     </ul>
 </ul>
+6. Open your SQL Server Managment Studio and connect to your database.
+7. Open the Export.sql from the zip file and execute it in the Studio.

-6. Run the exe file.
+8. Run the exe file.

 ## Running the program